Keith Lowe: Return to Kidderminster Harriers

 On 12 January 2016, Lowe rejoined Kidderminster Harriers, now bottom of the National League, until the end of 2015–16.
 He made his debut when starting their 1–0 home defeat to Guiseley on 23 January 2016.
 He scored two goals in 20 appearances as Kidderminster were relegated in 23rd place.
 Whilst considering whether to accept Kidderminster's new contract offer or to play higher-level football, Lowe said it was "a choice between my head and my heart", implying his heart lay at Aggborough Stadium.
-He decided to remain with Kidderminster in part due to his reverence for manager John Eustace, signing a new contract in June 2016, and was named as club captain in August.
+He decided to remain with Kidderminster in part due to his reverence for manager John Eustace, signing a new contract in June 2016, and was named as club captain.
 Lowe scored five goals in 51 appearances in 2016–17, helping Kidderminster to a second-place finish before they suffered defeat in the play-off semi-final to sixth-place Chorley.
 He was named in the 2016–17 National League North Team of the Year, alongside teammates Zaine Francis-Angol and James McQuilkin.
 In June 2017, Lowe was told he could leave Kidderminster on a free transfer, but remained under contract at the club.